Crystallization and topology-induced dynamical heterogeneities in soft granular clusters

+Recent microfluidic experiments involving aggregates of living cells or synthetic biomimetic prototissues ($N\sim 10^2$ cells) have revealed intriguing relaxation dynamics ~\cite{Tlili2022, Layachi2022}.
+However, the challenges associated with cell polydispersity and heterogeneous interactions limited the control over the system at the microscale.
+Here, we propose a convenient model system: a double emulsion drop encapsulating multiple close-packed and highly monodisperse inner droplets, all confined in a shallow microchannel.
+The system allows to control generation and manipulation of the droplet-clusters as well as to precisely track the internal droplet rearrangements under external microflows.

-Monodisperse soft granular systems feature crystallization (understood here as the ordering of grains into a 2D Bravais lattice, usually hexagonal).
-However, so far, crystallization has been experimentally observed, to the best of our knowledge, only in very large systems, or else in smaller-sized systems confined by rigid walls \cite{Holtze2008, Gai2016, Gai2016a, Raven2009, Garstecki2006, Panaitescu2012, Rietz2018}.
-While some limited work on the dynamics of freely floating droplet clusters has been reported \cite{Montessori2021a, Tiribocchi2021}, crystallization in such systems has not been experimentally investigated and quantified to date.
+It is known that monodisperse 2D systems feature crystallization, understood here as ordering into a 2D Bravais lattice, usually a hexagonal one.
+However, so far, crystallization has been experimentally observed only in very large systems, and in systems confined by rigid walls \cite{Holtze2008, Gai2016, Gai2016a, Raven2009, Garstecki2006, Panaitescu2012, Rietz2018}.
+While some limited numerical work on the structural dynamics of freely floating droplet clusters has been previously reported \cite{Montessori2021a, Tiribocchi2021}, the actual order-disorder transitions in such systems have not been investigated.